ZIB-IOL/FrankWolfe.jl/docs/src/examples.md

     trajectory=true,
 );

-# Defined the x-axis for the series, when plotting in terms of iterations.
 iteration_list = [[x[1] + 1 for x in trajectory_lmo], [x[1] + 1 for x in trajectory_moi]]
-# Defined the x-axis for the series, when plotting in terms of time.

 time_list = [[x[5] for x in trajectory_lmo], [x[5] for x in trajectory_moi]]
-# Defined the y-axis for the series, when plotting the primal gap.

 primal_gap_list = [[x[2] for x in trajectory_lmo], [x[2] for x in trajectory_moi]]
-# Defined the y-axis for the series, when plotting the dual gap.

 dual_gap_list = [[x[4] for x in trajectory_lmo], [x[4] for x in trajectory_moi]]
-# Defined the labels for the series using latex rendering.

 label = [L"\textrm{Closed-form LMO}", L"\textrm{MOI LMO}"]

 FrankWolfe.plot_results(